Best Hotels in Dakar 2025

 Hôtel Terrou-Bi ★★★★★

-The landmark hotel.
-Perched on a rocky promontory above the Atlantic at Corniche Ouest, Terrou-Bi has been Dakar's flagship five-star since 2004.
-It feels like a small palace — marble lobbies, sweeping sea views from almost every room, an outdoor pool cantilevered over the rocks.
+The landmark.
+On a rocky promontory above the Atlantic at Corniche Ouest, Terrou-Bi has been Dakar's flagship five-star since 2004.
+It does feel like a small palace — marble lobbies, sea views from almost every room, an outdoor pool cantilevered over the rocks.

 - Rooms: From CFA 120,000 (~£160) per night.
 Sea-view rooms are worth every extra franc.

-- Food: The Terrou-Bi restaurant is one of the most prestigious in the city — consistently ranked in Dakar's top ten.
-Strong wine list, excellent thiéboudienne (rice and fish) on Fridays.
+- Food: The restaurant is one of the most prestigious in the city, consistently in Dakar's top ten.
+Strong wine list, excellent thiéboudienne on Fridays.

-- Casino: The hotel has Dakar's largest casino, which brings a mixed late-night crowd.
+- Casino: The hotel has Dakar's largest, which brings a mixed late-night crowd.

-- Best for: Special occasions, diplomatic visitors, anyone who wants to be on the Corniche with a sea view and full service.
+- Best for: Special occasions, diplomatic visitors, anyone who wants the Corniche with a sea view and full service.

 King Fahd Palace Hôtel ★★★★★

 Scale over intimacy.
-The largest hotel in Senegal at 368 rooms, originally built to host the Organisation of Islamic Cooperation summit.
-It is enormous — ballrooms, multiple pools, a shopping arcade, a private beach club.
-Service can feel impersonal at this scale.
+The largest hotel in Senegal at 368 rooms, built to host the Organisation of Islamic Cooperation summit.
+It's enormous — ballrooms, multiple pools, a shopping arcade, a private beach club — and service can feel impersonal at that size.

-- Beach: The hotel has a private beach club on Plage des Almadies, accessible by shuttle.
+- Beach: Private beach club on Plage des Almadies, reached by shuttle.

 - Best for: Large conferences, package tours, travellers who want maximum facilities.

-- Note: The location on Route de la Corniche-Ouest puts you mid-way between the Plateau centre and Almadies — convenient for neither unless you plan to taxi everywhere.
+- Note: Its spot on Route de la Corniche-Ouest puts you midway between the Plateau and Almadies — convenient for neither unless you'll taxi everywhere.

 Pullman Dakar Teranga ★★★★★

 Business-hotel efficiency.
-The Pullman is the corporate workhorse of Dakar's five-star tier — a 183-room tower in the Plateau's business district with reliable Wi-Fi, a decent pool, and meeting rooms that actually function.
-Less atmospheric than Terrou-Bi but more consistent in execution.
+The corporate workhorse of Dakar's five-star tier — a 183-room tower in the Plateau business district with reliable Wi-Fi, a decent pool, and meeting rooms that actually work.
+Less atmospheric than Terrou-Bi, but more consistent.

 - Rooms: From CFA 95,000 (~£128).
 Ask for a high floor for city and sea views.

-- Food: French-influenced brasserie menu with Senegalese dishes.
+- Food: French-leaning brasserie menu with Senegalese dishes.
 Room service until midnight.

-- Best for: Business travellers, anyone who needs a reliable base for meetings or onward connections.
+- Best for: Business travellers, anyone needing a reliable base for meetings or onward connections.

 Radisson Blu Dakar ★★★★

 Good value for the tier.
-The Radisson sits on the Plateau and is generally 15–20% cheaper than the Pullman for a comparable room.
-Rooms were renovated in 2022.
-The rooftop bar has views of the Médina and the bay.
+On the Plateau, generally 15–20% cheaper than the Pullman for a comparable room.
+Rooms renovated in 2022.
+The rooftop bar looks over the Médina and the bay.

 - Rooms: From CFA 70,000 (~£94).